 Do coincidences exist?

-I am writing a book about the death and life of a woman I watched be murdered, so I buy and read books to learn how to write.
+I have written a book that will be released at the end of December 2022 about the death and life of a woman I watched be murdered.
+As authors do, in preparation I buy and read books to learn how to write.
 I order a second hand copy of My Dark Places by James Ellroy to research.
 The book is about the author’s mother who was murdered when he was a child.

 I pick the book up, flip it open and there lay the receipt for its original purchase:

 It was originally purchased at a book store called Small World Books in Venice Beach, California.
-I live in the state of Washington and ordered it online through Amazon.
+I lived in the state of Washington at that time and ordered it online through Amazon.

 Is this a coincidence?

 I hired my own detective and this is taken from his report: